KyeFelton/bunyips-and-bandits-app/src/components/Handbook/handbook.md

 Dice are essential, whether physical or virtual.
 Bunyips and Bandits uses polyhedral dice sets, including d4, d6, d8, d12, and d20.

-The GM may also want a board, physical or digital, to track character positions in combat, but if you're a fan of _Theatre of the Mind_, let your imagination do the work.
+The GM may also want a board, physical or digital, to track character positions in combat, but if you’re a fan of _Theatre of the Mind_, let your imagination do the work.

 At the end of the day, all you _really_ need is a good group, a few dice, and a sense of adventure.
 Everything else?
 That’s just gravy.